The Best Dog Crates (Review) in 2020

 Not suitable for highly anxious dogs or chewing puppies

 Last, but not least, is Merry Pet’s two-in-one pet crate.
-This clever crate offers pets not only a secure and cosy space to relax, but can also be unfolded to create a pet handy pet gate for your home.
+This clever crate offers pets not only a secure and cozy space to relax, but can also be unfolded to create a pet gate for your home.
 This function is ideal if you need to keep pets in one part of your home, and could also work well for keeping dogs away from the driver in smaller RVs.
 Its frame is made from MDF with a solid wood veneer, for a lightweight but attractive finish.
 Metal bars comprise the rest of the crate, allowing your pooch to see what’s happening around them, and feel the benefit of good ventilation.

 The crate takes just a few minutes to put together, and is made to a high standard of quality.
 When in crate mode, it even doubles up as an attractive end table, adding yet another function to its repertoire.
-Be warned, though – this design isn’t suitable for anxious dogs and chewing puppies, who will likely be able to escape, and chew away the wood veneer.
+Be warned, though – this design isn’t suitable for anxious dogs and chewing puppies who will likely be able to escape and chew away the wood veneer.
 Despite this, the versatile and stylish design is a great addition to any space where calm pooches reside.